fsprojects/FSharpLint/docs/content/FSharpLint.Hints.md

 * Provide more informative parse errors.
 * Allow for adding your own hints and removing select hints rather than always having to override the default with a set of hints.
-* Provide support for matching literal lists, literal arrays, literal sequences, tuples, methods, if statements, and match statements
+* Provide support for matching literal lists, literal arrays, literal sequences, tuples, methods, if statements, and match statements.
-* Provide support for

 ###Analyser Settings